duhman/scientific-bedtime-stories-simple/README.md

 - Fetches a random scientific paper from arXiv
 - Generates a bedtime story based on the paper using OpenAI's GPT-3
-- Converts the story to audio using ElevenLabs' text-to-speech API
+- Converts the story to audio using OpenAI's text-to-speech API with the Nova voice
 - Allows users to generate new stories with a button click

 ## Technologies Used